-My simplistic way to look at intelligence before we got into the class was:
+My simplistic way to look at intelligence was:

-Intelligence is how we retain what we comprehend and perceive as knowledge, and how we intuitively adapt and apply this knowledge to the various day-to-day tasks in the full context of the environment.
+Intelligence is how we retain what we comprehend and perceive as knowledge, and how we intuitively adapt and apply this knowledge to the various day-to-day tasks in the environment’s context.

 Of course, the word intelligence is way too ambiguous and unspecific of a term to be used without a qualifier.
 I am talking about Human Intelligence.